abgeschiedenheit/abgeschiedenheit.github.io/index.md

 # log

 Brief logs pertaining to anything under the sun but mostly software.
+There is an [atom feed](/atom.xml), if that's your jam.